Curriculum Content and Overview

 The integrated curricular elements are graduation requirements and students are expected to complete them as scheduled within the years as indicated and in the framework as described.
 As with all of the courses and requirements, please consult the relevant syllabi and descriptions in the curriculum management system for additional information.

 In addition, non-curricular elements (like holidays) may be placed on the ICE calendars so that you can plan for them.

 Year 3 Intersessions:

-Two one-week intersessions in the third year are scheduled following Block 2 and following Block 3.
+A two week intersession course in the third year following the spring semester.
 The entire class will participate in the activities.
-Content will integrate the experiences in the clinical rotations during Year 3 with concepts from the Year 1 &2 coursework.
+Content will integrate the experiences in the clinical rotations during Year 3 with concepts from the Year1 &2 coursework.

 Topics may include:

 - Integrated case presentations